 Finally, we examine the basal assumption required for the calibration of all star formation indicators, the form of the IMF.
 Naturally, indicators which trace highly luminous but relatively rarer massive stars are particularly sensitive to its form.
-However, the IMF is generally assumed to be invariant, and if so, the H α -to-FUV flux ratio should be constant, modulo the other factors discussed above.
-Uncertainties in a universal IMF therefore cannot themselves produce trends in the H α -to-FUV flux ratio.
+However, the IMF is generally assumed to be invariant, and if so, the H $\alpha$ -to-FUV flux ratio should be constant, modulo the other factors discussed above.
+Uncertainties in a universal IMF therefore cannot themselves produce trends in the H $\alpha$ -to-FUV flux ratio.
 Rather, systematic variations which result in a deficiency of ionizing stars in dwarf galaxies would be needed to explain the observations.
-This possibility should be considered, given that we cannot explain the magnitude of the H α -to-FUV offset with the other parameters that have been explored thus far.
+This possibility must be considered, given that we cannot explain the magnitude of the H $\alpha$ -to-FUV offset with the other parameters that have been explored thus far.

 Evaluating the plausibility of this scenario in present day galaxies has been an issue of much recent work.
-For example, Hoversten & Glazebrook (2008; HG08) examined the H α EW and optical colors of a large sample of galaxies taken from the Sloan Digital Sky Survey (SDSS).
-They find that the H α EWs are systematically low for the optical colors in lowluminosity galaxies given expectations based on continuous star formation.
-This is consistent with our results for a more limited sample drawn from the Local Volume (Lee 2006; Lee et al. 2008).
-However, whereas Lee (2006) and Lee et al. (2008) concluded that such discrepancies could be explained by invoking starbursts in the recent past histories of dwarfs (most systems would then be in a post-burst state where the ionizing stars from the burst have died off, but the intermediate-mass stars continue to contribute to the continuum flux density at H α , thus depressing the H α EW), the analysis of HG08 appears to have ruled this out.
+For example, Hoversten & Glazebrook (2008; HG08) examined the $H\alpha$ EW (equivalent width) and optical colors of a large sample of galaxies taken from the Sloan Digital Sky Survey (SDSS).
+They find that the H $\alpha$ EWs are systematically low for the optical colors in low-luminosity galaxies given expectations based on continuous star formation.
+This is consistent with our results for a more limited sample drawn from the Local Volume (Lee 2006, 2008).
+However, whereas Lee (2006, 2008) concluded that such discrepancies could be explained by invoking starbursts in the recent past histories of dwarfs (most systems would then be in a post-burst state where the ionizing stars from the burst have died off, but the intermediate mass stars continue to contribute to the continuum flux density at H $\alpha$ , thus depressing the H $\alpha$ EW), the analysis of HG08 appears to have ruled this out.
 The much larger SDSS sample of HG08 enabled more detailed modeling which probed the temporal variation of the EWs and colors over a burst cycle.
-HG08 found that fine tuning to coordinate burst times was necessary to reproduce the data, and that a more likely explanation was that low-luminosity galaxies have an IMF deficient in massive stars.
+HG08 found that fine-tuning to coordinate burst times was necessary to reproduce the data, and that a more likely explanation was that low-luminosity galaxies have an IMF deficient in massive stars.

-Recently, Meurer et al. (2009) have examined correlations in the H α -to-FUV flux ratio with the H α and R-band surface brightnesses, using the H_I-selected samples of the Survey of Ionization in Neutral Gas Galaxies (SINGG; Meurer et al. 2006) and the Survey of UV emission in Neutral Gas Galaxies (SUNGG).
-Meurer et al. find that the H α -to-FUV flux ratio decreases with decreasing surface brightness.
+Recently, Meurer et al. (2009) have examined correlations in the H $\alpha$ -to-FUV flux ratio with the H $\alpha$ and R-band surface brightnesses, using the HI-selected samples of the Survey of Ionization in Neutral Gas Galaxies (SINGG; Meurer et al. 2006) and the Survey of UV emission in Neutral Gas Galaxies (SUNGG).
+Meurer et al. find that the H $\alpha$ -to-FUV flux ratio decreases with decreasing surface brightness.
 After ruling out the more likely causes of the systematic in an analysis parallel to the one presented here, they have concluded that it is evidence for a non-uniform IMF.
-Their study is complementary to ours since they have examined correlations in the H α -to-FUV flux ratio with the H α and R-band surface brightness instead of integrated luminosities, and use an independent data set.
-The galaxy sample however is weighted more heavily toward more luminous star-forming systems (e.g., Paper I, Figures 7 and 8); there are only ~ 10 galaxies with dust-corrected SFR(H α) < $0.01 M{\odot} \text{ yr}^{-1}$ and this precludes a robust determination of the observational trend with integrated luminosity as presented here (M. Seibert 2009, private communication).
+Their study is complementary to ours since they have examined correlations in the H $\alpha$ -to-FUV flux ratio with the H $\alpha$ and R-band surface brightness instead of integrated luminosities, and use an independent dataset.
+The galaxy sample however is weighted more heavily toward more luminous star-forming systems (e.g. Paper I, Figure 7 & 8); there are only ~10 galaxies with dust corrected SFR(H $\alpha$ )<0.01 M ${\odot}$ yr-1and this precludes a robust determination of the observational trend with integrated luminosity as presented here (M. Seibert, private communication).